Public NHL data modeling

 A data engineering journey towards modernizing NHL data

-This is first of a series of posts that delves into exploring, organizing, and modeling on public Hockey (NHL) data.
+This is the first of a series of posts that delves into exploring, organizing, and modeling public Hockey (NHL) data.
 I am one of the two developers of this work alongside my colleague Gavin He.
-I will occasionally cross-post the cool work we do within our “organization” (called the-data-base) here on fullstaxx.
+I occasionally cross-post the cool work we do within our “organization” (called the-data-base) here on fullstaxx.

 A modern application of data-engineering to enable data science on public Hockey (NHL) data for the purposes of learning & development